 Feature Description Stream Classification Stream classification uses certain rules to identify packets with same characteristics and is the prerequisite and basis for distinguishing network services.
-Priority Labeling and Mapping Label packet priorities with specified values and map the values to corresponding CoS values.
-Traffic Supervision Supervise the specification of traffic flowing into a network, limit the traffic within a reasonable range, and discard the traffic out of the limit or modify the priority of the traffic.
-Congestion Management Determine the sequence of data packets sent from an interface based on the priorities of the data packets and ensure that key services can be processed in time when congestion occurs.
+Priority Labeling and Label packet priorities with specified values and map the values to corresponding CoS values.
+Mapping Traffic Supervision Supervise the specification of traffic flowing into a network, limit the traffic within a reasonable range, and discard the traffic out of the limit or modify the priority of the traffic.
+Congestion Determine the sequence of data packets sent from an interface based on the priorities of the data Management packets and ensure that key services can be processed in time when congestion occurs.
+Congestion Mitigation Monitor the usage of the output interface queue and reduce the network load by actively discarding packets and adjusting the network traffic when network congestion occurs.